menu

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Leesburg is worth considering.

-One of the nice things about Leesburg is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Leesburg is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 As is often the case in a small town, Leesburg doesn't have a public transportation system that people use for their commute.

-The per capita income in Leesburg in 2022 was $225,482, which is wealthy relative to New Jersey and the nation.
-This equates to an annual income of $901,928 for a family of four.
-However, Leesburg contains both very wealthy and poor people as well.
+The per capita income in Leesburg in 2022 was $223,064, which is wealthy relative to New Jersey and the nation.
+This equates to an annual income of $892,256 for a family of four.

+Leesburg is a somewhat ethnically-diverse town.
 The people who call Leesburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Leesburg residents report their race to be White.
-Important ancestries of people in Leesburg include German, Italian, Irish, French, and Polish.
+Leesburg also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 14.55% of the town’s residents.
+Important ancestries of people in Leesburg include German, Italian, Irish, English, and Scottish.

 The most common language spoken in Leesburg is English.
-Other important languages spoken here include Native American languages and Other Asian languages.
+Other important languages spoken here include Spanish and Native American languages.